wtgibson/11-note-taker/README.md

 ## Summary

-The purpose of the assignment was to create a CLI application that takes in information about employees and automatically generates an HTML page that displays summaries for each person.

-Create an application that can be used to write, save, and delete notes.
-This application will use an express backend and save and retrieve note data from a JSON file.
+The purpose of the assignment was to create an application that can be used to write, save, and delete notes.
+This application uses an express backend and save and retrieve note data from a JSON file.

 ```
 User Story